KristinHenry/myCitySoundsViz/README.md

 3. run renameFiles.py on folder
   -goes through the xml file for "track", finds audio files corresponding to gps positions, appends gps info to filename of corresponding audio file
 4. run commandline call to ffmpeg to convert renamed .3gpp files to .wav formats
+5. if needed, run trimName.py on the  wav files converted from .3gpp files to remove ".3gpp" from the file names

 ####CommandLine--->to convert 3gpp files (from Android) to wav files: